hwchen/blog/content/posts/rust-futures:-thread::sleep-and-blocking-calls-inside-async-fn.md

 Unfortunately, that's not how Rust's `async` paradigm works. `async` is powerful, but at its core it just provides a nicer way to handle `Future`s.
 And a `Future` does not just automatically move a blocking call to the side to allow other work to be done; it uses a totally separate system, with polling and async runtimes, to do the async dance.
 Any blocking call made within that system will still be blocking.

-There might be some confusion, because `async/await` is supposed to allow us to write code that looks more like regular (blocking) code.
+There might be some confusion because `async/await` is allows us to write code that _looks_ more like regular (blocking) code.
 That's where the `await` part of `async/await` comes in.
 When you `await` a future inside of an `async` block, it will be able to schedule itself off the thread and make way for another task.
 Blocking code might look similar, but can't be `await`ed because it's not a future, and won't be able to make "space" for another task.

 So this won't block, but `await` lets you write code that looks pretty similar to blocking calls:
 ```rust